techcto/quickstart-solodev-eks/pages/deploy-solodev-cms-kcmd.md

 export DBPASSWORD="password"
 </pre>

-## Step 3: Deploy Solodev DCX on your Kubernetes Cluster
+## Step 3: Deploy Solodev CMS on your Kubernetes Cluster
 From command line and inside the directory that has the kcmd.sh script, run the following to download the necessary Helm Charts and configure a needed config file:
 <pre>
 ./kcmd.sh init
 </pre>

-From command line and inside the directory that has the kcmd.sh script, run the following to install Solodev DCX:
+From command line and inside the directory that has the kcmd.sh script, run the following to install Solodev CMS:
 <pre>
-./kcmd.sh install solodev-dcx
+./kcmd.sh install solodev-cms (helm install --namespace solodev-dcx --name CMS1 charts/solodev-dcx)
 </pre>

 ## Step 4: Retrieve the External Endpoints of the "ui" Service
-In addition to the other services deployed, Solodev DCX will deploy a "ui" service.
-This service will output external endpoints that you can use to access Solodev DCX.
+In addition to the other services deployed, Solodev CMS will deploy a "ui" service.
+This service will output external endpoints that you can use to access Solodev CMS.

 <table>
 	<tr>